obestwalter/obestwalter.github.io/README.md

 ## Installation

 The officially recommended way is weird and the way lektor deals with plugins is extra weird.
-I work around that by working with a master checkout of lektor next to my website and with the plugins in my package folder.

-It does not support Python3 yet either so I do:

-    pyenv virtualenv 2.7.11 lektor
-    pip install -e ../lektor
+I work from a local lektor clone with my own little server wrapper.
+That makes it easily debuggable and I can always use the hot new shit.

+    $ cd /path/to/here
-    pip install -e .
+    $ pip install -r requirements.txt
+    $ serve

 ## Workflow